Kailyn Lowry: ‘Baby Daddy No. 3 Is Described In My New Book!’ Is it Chris Lopez?

 — SHHH™ (@HMBLHSTLR) March 9, 2017

-Now, it seems as though Kailyn plans to put the mystery to rest as she declares her intent to write a book about her third pregnancy.
+Now, it seems as though Kailyn plans to put the mystery to rest as she has declared her intent to write a book about her third pregnancy.

 According to Hollywood Gossip, a fan asked the Teen Mom 2 celebrity over Twitter whether she will be writing a book about having “one more ‘tiny human.'”
 What she wrote in response definitely sealed the deal.